1867 Atlantic hurricane season

-The 1867 Atlantic hurricane season lasted from mid-summer to late-fall.
-A total of nine known tropical systems developed during the season, with the earliest forming on June 21, and the last dissipating on October 31.
-On two occasions during the season, two tropical cyclones simultaneously existed with one another; the first time on August 2, and the second on October 9.
-Records show that 1867 featured two tropical storms, six hurricanes and one major hurricane (Category 3+).
+The 1867 Atlantic hurricane season featured the San Narciso hurricane, one of the deadliest tropical cyclones to impact the Virgin Islands and Puerto Rico.
+A total of nine known tropical systems developed during the season, with the earliest existing by June 21 and the last dissipating on October 31.
+Of the ninth cyclones, seven intensified into hurricanes, one of which became a major hurricane.
 However, in the absence of modern satellite and other remote-sensing technologies, only storms that affected populated land areas or encountered ships at sea were recorded, so the actual total could be higher.
 An undercount bias of zero to six tropical cyclones per year between 1851 and 1885 and zero to four per year between 1886 and 1910 has been estimated.
-Of the known 1867 cyclones Hurricanes Three, Four and Six plus Tropical Cyclones Five and Eight were first documented in 1995 by Jose Fernandez-Partagas and Henry Diaz.
-Hurricane One was first identified in 2003 by Cary Mock.

-The strongest storm of the season was Hurricane Nine, or the San Narciso hurricane.
-It developed in the Central Atlantic, and moved west to impact the Leeward Islands and Greater Antilles.
-The storm system was a major Category 3 hurricane on the Saffir-Simpson hurricane scale, meaning the hurricane had maximum sustained winds of 111–130 mph (178–209 km/h).
-This was the costliest, and deadliest, storm of the season, causing at least $1 million (1867 USD) in damage, and at least 800 deaths across the Caribbean Sea.